Adeilmo226/Adeilmo226.github.io/essays/AI_Essay.md

 ## Conclusion

 AI has been a game-changer for my learning in ICS 314.
 From debugging to concept explanations, it saved me time and reduced stress.
 While it’s not perfect, I believe AI should be seen as a tool to enhance education, not replace it.
-Going forward, I recommend that students focus on *learning from AI*, not just copying it.
+Going forward, I recommend that students focus on learning from AI, not just copying and pasting from it.